kyma-project/kyma/docs/service-brokers/docs/011-configuration-helm-broker.md

  kubectl set env -n kyma-system deployment/core-helm-broker -e APP_REPOSITORY_URLS="$URLS;http://custom.bundles-repository/bundles.yaml"

- #At the moment there is a bug in Minikube, therefore for local installation you need to manually edit the broker and bump the relistRequests attribute
+ # At the moment, there is a bug in Minikube.
+As a result, for the local installation you need to manually edit the broker and bump the relistRequests attribute.

  kubectl edit clusterservicebrokers core-helm-broker
  ```